almerico/aps-unit-test-example/README.md

-# aps-unit-test-example
+##2017 Alfresco Virtual Global Hackathon
-2017 Alfresco Virtual Global Hackathon
+A sample project demonstrating the use of https://github.com/fcorti/aps-unit-test-utils developed during the 2017 Alfresco Virtual Global Hackathon